Carol’s Easy Steak Marinade

 PIN the Easy Steak Marinade recipe to make it later!

-This week for my Friday Favorites pick I’m reminding you about this recipe for Carol’s Easy Steak Marinade that I got from my former neighbor Carol.
+This week for my Friday Favorites pick I’m reminding you about the recipe for Carol’s Easy Steak Marinade that I got from my former neighbor Carol.
 This recipe made quite an impression on me, and I’ve been using it to marinate steak ever since Carol knocked on my door and offered to bring me steak and grilled asparagus for dinner!

 The steak was absolutely amazing, and when I told Carol how much I loved it, she gave me the recipe to share with my readers.
 And this extra easy steak marinade has been on my blog for years now, thanks Carol.